dennishnf/dennishnf.github.io/posts/writtings/the-importance-of-education-in-the-world/page.md

 By: ```Dennis Núñez Fernández```, ```January 2020```.

-Education us very important for each country and all people the world.
+Education is very important for each country and all people around the world.

 Allows to exande human knoleadge and be humans itself.
-Gives all people criterion for take better decisions at every stage of life.
-Special, provides better engineers, better governments, better professionals.
+Gives all people criterion for take better decisions at every stage of their lifes.
+Specially, education provides better engineers, better governments, better professionals.
 But no only better in knowleadge, also better as humans.

 <!--